Subtitles and Transcript

 6:16 Then, if we added maps like the geology, the bedrock geology, and the surface geology, what the glaciers leave, if we make the soil map, with the 17 soil classes, that are defined by the National Conservation Service, if we make a digital elevation model of the topography that tells us how high the hills were, then we can calculate the slopes.
 We can calculate the aspect.
 We can calculate the winter wind exposure -- so, which way the winter winds blow across the landscape.
 The white areas on this map are the places protected from the winter winds.

 6:50 We compiled all the information about where the Native Americans were, the Lenape.
-And we built a probability map about where they might have been.
+And we built a probability map of where they might have been.
 So, the red areas on this map indicate the places that are best for human sustainability on Manhattan, places that are close to water, places that are near the harbor to fish, places protected from the winter winds.
 We know that there was a Lenape settlement down here by the Collect Pond.
 And we knew that they planted a kind of horticulture, that they grew these beautiful gardens of corn, beans, and squash, the "Three Sisters" garden.

 7:22 So, we built a model that explains where those fields might have been.
 And the old fields, the successional fields that go.
 And we might think of these as abandoned.
 But, in fact, they're grassland habitats for grassland birds and plants.
 And they have become successional shrub lands, and these then mix in to a map of all the ecological communities.
 And it turns out that Manhattan had 55 different ecosystem types.
 You can think of these as neighborhoods, as distinctive as TriBeCa and the Upper East Side and Inwood -- that these are the forest and the wetlands and the marine communities, the beaches.